-The Office of Continuing Education & Workforce Development, located on the first floor of the Student Services & Administration Building, welcomes requests or suggestions for course or event offerings.
+The Continuing Education & Workforce Development (CEWD) Office, located on the first floor of the Student Services & Administration Building, welcomes requests or suggestions for course or event offerings.
 A catalog of courses may also be requested from the office.
-For more information, call (671) 735-5574.
+For more information, call (671) 735-5640/5574.

-The Continuing Education Unit (CEU) is used by Guam Community College to facilitate the accumulation and exchange of standardized information about participation of individuals in noncredit continuing education.
+The Continuing Education Unit (CEU) is used by Guam Community College to facilitate the accumulation and exchange of standardized information about participation of individuals in not for credit continuing education.
 Please note the following four points:

 - 1. CEU credit is for career enrichment/advancement.
-At no time will CEU credit by itself be equivalent to regular credit.
-CEUs may be integrated into regular credit courses, provided that the CEU is clearly defined and there is assurance that the CEU does not replace regular credit requirements approved by GCC. - CEU contact hours can be structured within a regular credit course, provided that the standard of ten contact hours to one CEU equivalency is maintained.
-CEUs are awarded on a pass/fail basis.
+At no time will a CEU by itself be equivalent to regular credit.
+CEUs may be integrated into regular credit courses, provided that the CEU is clearly defined and there is assurance that the CEU does not replace regular credit requirements approved by GCC. - 2.
+CEU contact hours can be structured within a regular credit course, provided that the standard of ten instructional hours to one CEU equivalency is maintained.
+CEUs are awarded on a pass/fail, credit/no credit basis.
 Letter grades are not to be used, as the goal of the CEU experience is learning enrichment/advancement and not mastery of scholarly material. - 3.
 CEU programs will be governed by the same standards that GCC imposes on regular programs.
 GCC will have direct quality and fiscal control over all CEU activity within the institution. - 4.
 CEUs cannot be used for degree credit requirements.
 CEUs and regular credit cannot be earned at the same time for the same learning experience.